Before You Buy a Table Tennis Table

-Having a table tennis table in your home can be a brilliant way to increase the quantity of your practice – we did the majority of Sam’s Expert in a Year practice on the table in his kitchen).
-However, it can become quickly forgotten about and stuffed away in a corner somewhere.
-There are a couple of things you should consider first…
+Having a table tennis table in your home can be a brilliant way to increase the quantity of your practice.
+However, it can also become quickly forgotten about and stuffed away in a corner somewhere.
+Here are four things you should consider before hitting the buy button!

 - Recreational players probably need at least 5m x 3.5m.

 - Players looking to do actual training need a minimum of 7m x 4.5m.

 - Local tournaments will usually give you a playing court which is 9m x 5m.

 - At national level tournaments, the court will be 12m x 6m.

 - For international competitions, the ITTF stipulates a minimum court size of 14m x 7m.